 Environmental Considerations

 Mobile antennas operate outside vehicles, exposing them to the worst weather extremes.
 That’s why the antenna elements are packaged in a rugged IP67-rated dome with a sealed or gasketed base.
 It is waterproof, UV-resistant, resilient against airborne chemicals, extreme temperature rated, and easy to mount.
-Antennas for marine and coastal applications have housings of ASA material offering saltwater protection, which can be used in highly corrosive environments.
+Antennas for marine and coastal applications have housings of ASA material offering saltwater protection.
+This can be used in highly corrosive environments.
 Mounting brackets for marine antennas are made from 316 stainless steel to prevent rust.
 Rugged weatherproof construction withstands the demands of the operating environment, ensuring your multi-antenna will be reliable and durable.

 Experts Are Here to Help